Edward Charles Stirling: Career

-Stirling was appointed house surgeon at St George's Hospital, London, and in early 1878 became assistant surgeon and lecturer on physiology and operative surgery.
-Stirling returned to South Australia in 1875 and on 27 June 1877 married Jane, eldest daughter of Joseph Gilbert, and took his new wife to London for medical treatment.
-Their daughter Jane Harriet was born in London in April 1878.
-Stirling returned to Adelaide for good in 1881, and in the following year was appointed lecturer in physiology at the University of Adelaide where he helped found the medical school.

 In 1884 Stirling was elected to the South Australian Legislative Assembly for North Adelaide and sat for three years.

 There he proved an innovator and speaker for the rights of women, becoming the first person in Australasia to introduce a bill for women's suffrage.
 On 22 July 1885, the year after his election, he proposed the following motion for women's suffrage:

-'That in the opinion of this House, women… who fulfil the conditions and possess the qualifications on which the parliamentary franchise for the Legislative Council is granted to men, shall, like them, be admitted to the franchise for both Houses of Parliament.'
+'That in the opinion of this House, women... who fulfil the conditions and possess the qualifications on which the parliamentary franchise for the Legislative Council is granted to men, shall, like them, be admitted to the franchise for both Houses of Parliament.'

 He then expanded on his argument for women's suffrage using the following quote from Plato:

-'There is no natural difference between the sexes except in strength and both should equally participate in the Government of the State.'
+"There is no natural difference between the sexes except in strength and both should equally participate in the Government of the State."

 By this time he had four daughters of his own, and he wanted them to grow up in a fairer society.
 Then in 1886 he introduced a formal bill for women's suffrage into the South Australian parliament.
-Although this bill was not passed, a few years later South Australia was the first of the Australian colonies to give women the vote.

 Not only was Stirling committed to the political rights of women, but he also believed in their right to a proper education.
 He lectured at the Advanced School for Girls, and also campaigned for women to be admitted to Adelaide University's School of Medicine.
-His own five daughters benefited from an excellent education; Harriet (1878–1943) went on to earn an OBE for her work with mothers and children, and Jane (1881–1966) earned a Bachelor of Science degree from Adelaide University and later played viola in the South Australian Orchestra.